osg-htc/docs/docs/data/gridftp.md

 About This Guide
 ----------------

-This page explains how to install the stand-alone Globus GridFTP server.
+This page explains how to install the stand-alone Globus GridFTP server which is an extension of the File Transfer Protocol (FTP) for grid computing.
+The aim of GridFTP is to provide a more reliable and high performance file transfer.

-The GridFTP package contains components necessary to set up a stand-alone gsiftp server and tools used to monitor and report its performance.
+The osg-gridftp package contains components necessary to set up a stand-alone GridFTP server and tools used to monitor and report its performance.
 A stand-alone GridFTP server might be used under the following circumstances:

 -   You are serving VOs that use storage heavily (CMS, ATLAS, CDF, and D0) and your site has more than 250 cores
 -   Your site will be managing more than 50 TB of disk space
--   A simple front-end to a filesystem allowing access over WAN - for example NFS.
+-   You want a simple front-end to a filesystem allowing access over WAN - for example NFS.

 !!! note
     This document is for a standalone GridFTP server on top of POSIX storage.
 We have two specialized documents